BoedayaID/boedayaapicloud/boedayaApi.md

-## 4. Get Suku berdasarkan provinsi api
+## 4. Get Suku by provinsi api
-mendapatkan suku berdasarkan provinsi di indonesia
+get suku by provinsi in indonesia

 ##### URL